Alan-Rock-GS/GpuScript/README.md

 ## What is GpuScript?
 GpuScript is free and open source.
 It is written in C# and integrated with Unity, also free.

-A C# programmer can learn GpuScript in 15 minutes.
+<code style="color:green">A C# programmer can learn GpuScript in 15 minutes. </code>

 Program the Gpu in C# and skip learning HLSL, OpenGL, OpenCL, CUDA, and ShaderLab.
 Write an instruction C# class, and GpuScript generates thousands of lines of boiler-plate C#, UI, and GPU code.
 Then, fill in the program-critical code, and the project is done.

 GpuScript increases programmer productivity by orders of magnitude.
 Instead of spending a month to write a program, finish it in two hours.